-BACKGROUND: On November 8, 2016, Suisun City voters approved ballot Measure S to enact Ordinance 742 that, among other actions, established a 1% Transactions and Use Tax for general use and created the General Tax Oversight Committee (the "Committee") to provide transparency on the collection and expenditure of the tax.
-The City Council subsequently approved Resolution 2017-36 to set the guidelines and compensation for the Committee.
-City Code requires an annual independent audit of Measure S, and Council resolution tasks the Committee with reviewing the audit report.
+BACKGROUND: On November 8, 2016, Suisun City voters approved ballot Measure S to enact Ordinance 742 that, among other actions, established a 1% Transactions and Use Tax for generaluse and created the General Tax Oversight Committee (the "Committee") to provide transparencyon the collection and expenditure of the tax.
+The City Council subsequently approved Resolution2017-36 to set the guidelines and compensation for the Committee.
+City Code requires an annualindependent audit of Measure S, and Council resolution tasks the Committee with reviewing the audit report.

 STAFF REPORT: The City Code requires an annual independent audit of Measure S funds, and the Committee has to review and accept the audit report before it is adopted by the City Council.
-The audit reportfound no material discrepancies in the handling of Measure S funds, nor between the adopted budget intent and actual expenditures.
+The audit report found no material discrepancies in the handling of Measure S funds, nor between the adopted budget intent and actual expenditures.
 The statement was prepared to present the revenue and expenditures pursuant to Measure S and Ordinance No. 742.

-The Fiscal Year 2019-20 Budget expected \$2.4 million in Measure S proceeds.
-Actual receipts were approximately \$2.7 million, or \$282,300 more than expected.
-The Budget did not include any Interest Earnings, but Actual Interest Earnings for the FY 2019-20 are \$105,469.
+The Fiscal Year 2020-21 Budget expected \$2.8 million in Measure S revenues.
+Actual receipts were approximately \$3.2 million, or \$358,774 more than expected.
+The total resources included a beginning balance of \$3.5 million.
+The total available budgeted resources were \$6.3 million.

-The Fiscal Year 2019-20 Budget expected \$5.0 million and the actual expenditures were \$2.3 million.
+The Fiscal Year 2020-21 Budget expected \$5.8 million and the actual expenditures were \$5.0 million.
 The actual expenditures were less than budgeted amount due to some personnel cost savings and few capital projects were not initiated or completed.
 Savings accrued in the hiring of staff were principally due to a lag between the anticipated date of hire and the actual date of hire.
-Also, Police Officer positions were not funded through the Measure S.

-Facility Repairs, Storm Channel Rehab, Street Repair program, and Nelson Roof Repairs, projects were not done.
+Facility Repairs and Storm Channel Rehab projects were not done.
 The Public Safety Communication System and Business Management Phase I projects came out under budget.
-Overall, the FY 2019-20 Measure S ending balance of \$3.6 million exceeded the budget estimate by \$2.5 million.
+Overall, the FY 2020-21 Measure S ending balance of \$1.7 million exceeded the budget estimate by \$1.2 million.